-15.1 The returning officer is to prepare and publish a statement showing the candidates who are standing for election.

-15.2 The statement must show:

-(a) the name, contact address, and constituency or class within a constituency of each candidate standing, and as given in their nomination paper.
+- 15.1 The returning officer is to prepare and publish a statement showing the candidates who are standing for election. - 15.2 The statement must show: - (a) the name, contact address, and constituency or class within a constituency of each candidate standing, and - (b) the declared interests of each candidate standing, as given in their nomination paper.